warramma/BTT-Lab-Assignments/README.md

 # BTT-Lab-Assignments
-Collection of Lab Assignments from BTT AI/ML course
+Collection of Labs & Assignments from BTT AI/ML course